 However, pumpkins are originated in central and south America, as you know.
-The first pumpkin was brought to Japan in medieval times by Portuguese traders.
+First pumpkin was brought to Japan in medieval time by Portuguese traders.

-Europeans used to use the south rout to come to Japan, so ships passed south Asia often stopped by southeast Asian countries before arriving in Japan.
+Europeans used to use the south rout to come to Japan, so ships passed south Asia, often stopped by southeast Asian countries before arriving Japan.

 So, the actual meaning of Kabocha is…..
 Cambodia!